Iceland in November: Everything You Need To Know

 Rolling Stone writer David Fricke called Iceland Airwaves "the hippest long weekend on the annual music festival calendar."
 Jonah Flicker of Pitchfork Magazine cited the festival's "unbelievable zest for music and celebration."
 What more could you want?

-The festival has come on a long way since its first appearance in 1999, which was held in an aircraft hangar at Reykjavik airport.
+The festival has come a long way since its first appearance in 1999, which was held in an aircraft hangar at Reykjavik Airport.
 These days, it's known for its good-time atmosphere, intimate performances, and wealth of new talent.
 Iceland Airwaves has become one of the premier events of Reykjavik's social calendar, attracting music journalists and scouts worldwide.

 Grab a ticket and get ready for great music and great fun!